Catfish

 Voices of the people

 Theory is all well and good... but what we Magikitos really love is hearing humans in their natural flow.
-If you know a cool expression from your neck of the woods, send us a voice note on WhatsApp using it with a real, street-level example.
+If you know a cool expression from your neck of the woods, record it in the Studio using it with a real, street-level example.
 We publish them all and build the sound map together!